Ptosis (eyelid): Treatment

 The Whitnall sling procedure is done with an incision from the levator to the Whitnall ligament.
 Then the surgeon will suture the Whitnall's ligament connecting it to the superior tarsal edge.
 This procedure most likely is done if the patients are concerned about cosmetic appearance.
 The Whitnall sling procedure is able to provide a better cosmetic result because the procedure is able to keep the Whitnall's ligament intact.
 This allows the support of the lacrimal gland and temporal eyelid to be maintained.

 Despite the gains the patient can obtain from the surgeries, there are risk factors.
 After the surgery, the patient may experience asymmetrical (uneven) eyelids.
 If the surgery is not done carefully, the patient may experience dry eyes because the eye is no longer closing fully.
 The patient may also experience bleeding after the surgery and infections if the surgical site is not taken care of properly.
 On rare occasions, the patient will experience a loss in eyelid movement.

 Non-surgical modalities like the use of "crutch" glasses or ptosis crutches or special scleral contact lenses to support the eyelid may also be used.

+In 2020, the United States Food and Drug Administration approved a 0.1% oxymetazoline hydrochloride ophthalmic solution for acquired blepharoptosis.
+Oxymetazoline is believed to work by stimulating the α1 and α2 adrenergic receptors of Müller's muscle, which helps to lift the eyelid and improve vision.

 Ptosis that is caused by a disease may improve if the disease is treated successfully, although some related diseases, such as oculopharyngeal muscular dystrophy, currently have no cures.